thiagoh/asm-river-raid/README.md

 # asm-river-raid
 Simple River Raid game made in assembly

+This project was build for an _assembly_ course of Computer Engineer at University of Pernambuco. _Thanks to my graduation collegues [Thulio Costa](https://github.com/thulio)_ who worked with me in this project.

 # Build in Ubuntu